jamestiotio/networks/labs/lab2/CHECKOFF.md

 ### POST

 All of these endpoints under this section require authorization to identify the player's current character.
+Full original lists of items are immutable in the database, by default.

 1. `/weapons`